 Did you know that a 7 seconds video start-up time can result in 50 percent of your audience giving up on playing the video?
 According to Akamai’s report, the most important factor for streaming services success is, in fact, start-up time, which is the gap between when the viewer hits play and when the video starts.

 Akamai is one of the world's largest Content Delivery Networks (CDN) and what CDNs do is helping your content to reach your users on time, no matter where they are geographically based, without you having to set-up your own servers.
 The delivery of the content needs to be fast and secure, but sometimes content delivery patterns are not consistent enough, which may cause some loss of data.
-In order to always deliver the seamless video experience to your global audience, THEOplayer has come up with a solution: the THEOplayer Network API.
+In order to always deliver the seamless video experience to your global audience, THEOplayer has come up with a solution: the THEOplayer Network API (watch it here).

 How does THEOplayer Network API work?

 Normally, a video player makes a number of requests when trying to play video content.
 This kind of information is generally not accessible from the outside, however, our THEOplayer Network API is able to guarantee access to our network handling.
 This allows full visibility of the network activities in real time, which is helpful to measure and handle network information.
 The network requests performed by the player at specific time intervals, together with its responses, can be easily acquired, which becomes the key to determine the best CDN.

 Let’s make a practical example:

 If there are two CDN providers that can serve your content, one located in Virginia and the other one located in California, you want to be able to know the closest and optimal one that can deliver a smoother playback.
 The speed of the CDN could be calculated based on the response time which can tell us a lot about the network behavior.
 In this case, if you know that most of your users are in Washington DC and the CDN in Virginia has cached your content, our Request Interceptors will allow to determine which of the CDNs can deliver a smoother playback with very low latency and no round trips to the origin server and back.